Food & Nutrition Assistance

 Supplemental Nutrition Assistance Program (SNAP)

 ERS conducts studies of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) which serves to safeguard the health of low-income pregnant and postpartum women, infants, and children younger than 5 years who are at nutritional risk.
-The WIC program served about 6.2 million participants each month in fiscal year 2021, including almost half of all infants born in the United States.
+The WIC program served about 6.3 million participants each month in fiscal year 2022, including an estimated 39 percent of all infants born in the United States.